Chart Color Schemes

 Coramba - Nana Glen - Bucca is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Dwelling structure in Coramba - Nana Glen - Bucca, as evaluated at the Census 2016, comprised 96.5% houses and 3.5% other dwellings.
-In comparison, Non-Metro NSW had 78.4% houses and 21.6% other dwellings.
-Home ownership in Coramba - Nana Glen - Bucca was 39.4%, with mortgaged dwellings at 43.9% and rented dwellings at 16.7%.
-The median monthly mortgage repayment was $1,733, aligning with Non-Metro NSW's average.
-The median weekly rent figure was $365, compared to Non-Metro NSW's $370.
-Nationally, Coramba - Nana Glen - Bucca's mortgage repayments were lower at $1,733 against the Australian average of $1,863, and rents were less at $365 compared to the national figure of $375.
+The dwelling structure in Coramba - Nana Glen - Bucca, as per the latest Census, consisted of 96.5% houses and 3.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 78.4% houses and 21.6% other dwellings.
+Home ownership in Coramba - Nana Glen - Bucca was at 39.4%, with mortgaged dwellings at 43.9% and rented ones at 16.7%.
+The median monthly mortgage repayment was $1,733, aligning with the Non-Metro NSW average, while the median weekly rent figure was $365, compared to Non-Metro NSW's $370.
+Nationally, Coramba - Nana Glen - Bucca's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing